This blog is all about asking the important questions. Such as why the hell we raise our little fingers when picking up certain beverages. Here we go.

 Ultimately, we think there are three common reactions to it in the modern era:

-- Pinky raising is seen as an effeminate act, possible one of sophistication.
+- Pinky raising is seen as an effeminate act, possibly one of sophistication.
 It’s just something some refined, intelligent people do.
 And not the working class rabble!

 - Pinky raising is something that posh people do.